GoogleCloudPlatform/cloud-builders-community/cron-builder/README.md

 # cron-builder

-This builder sets up scheduled builds, using the [Google App Engine Cron Service](https://cloud.google.com/appengine/docs/standard/go/config/cron).
+This builder sets up scheduled builds using the [Google App Engine Cron Service](https://cloud.google.com/appengine/docs/standard/go/config/cron).
 This takes advantage of App Engine Standard's ability to "scale to zero" when unused.

 ## Getting started